zlalvani/product-item-relationship-service-frontend/docs/architectureDocumentation.md

 The IRS-DV consists of 3 main views:

-1. the REST API to view/find Jobs (services component)
+1. the IRS API to view/find Jobs (services component)
 2. the job list
 3. the visualization and tumbstones blocks

-We search by parameters in REST API, and collecting fetched data in job list.
+IRS-DV search by parameters in IRS API, and collecting fetched data in job list.

 The job list is the place where IRS-DV is storing all fetched jobs and hold search history.